paulcosmos/new-world-template/content/services/kitchens.md

 ---
 ## Kitchen Spraying

 The kitchen is the centrepiece of your home.
 After years of grease, grime and the odd bangs from day to day life, they can start to look run down.
-We can Refresh your cupboards, surfaces or floors.
+We can refresh your cupboards, surfaces or floors.

 * Hard wearing, water and scratch resistant
 * Wide range of colours available